 Since many people are investing their time and energy to celebrate festivals other than Hindu festivals, there is a positive impact on the business.
 Christmas is the time of the year which can attract a huge number of clients to restaurants and café with the unique décor and festive offers.
-Celebrating Christmas these days is highly influenced by the western way of celebration so, during this season, Christmas-themed parties are held in most of the restaurant.
+Celebrating Christmas these days is highly influenced by the Western way of celebration so, during this season, Christmas-themed parties are held in most of the restaurants.

 A considerable number of malls and shopping centre decorate their hall with trees and various other jewellers to attract customers.
 The company is putting up with a lot of fanfare big Christmas trees and Christmas decorations in all their places.
 During Christmas and New Year’s, retailers have started offering deals on items.
 These deals and decors have given a new market to the businessman in Nepal.

-Why Nepal has one of the Fastest Christians Growing Population in the world?
+Why Nepal Has One of the Fastest Christians Growing Population in the World?

 Renowned for its high peaks and wind-whipped prayer flags, Hindu-majority Nepal was once a country where Christians couldn’t reach up to the mark.
 Interestingly, according to the World Christian Database, which records global trends in Christianity, now Nepal has one of the world’s fastest-growing Christian communities.
 As per the data, there were no Christians by the end of 1951; however, by the end of 1961, there were altogether 458 Christians in Nepal.
 There were almost 102,000 by 2001.
 This figure had more than tripled to over 375,000 a decade later.
 Study assumes that the growth is much more significant, but exact details are not recorded yet.

 The country’s Christian Population is continuously increasing each year.
 While the National Population and Housing counting carried out by the Central Statistics Bureau had estimated the Christian community is around 375,699, the Federation of National Christian Nepal (FNCN) umbrella group of Christians reported that the current Population was at least 3 million.
 That means that over the past five years, the Christian community in the nation has grown eight times.
 The FNCN reports that more than 8,500 churches throughout the country as for now.
-So, we can easily say, Nepal is embracing festivals other than Hinduism with a warm heart.
+So, we can easily say, that Nepal is embracing festivals other than Hinduism with a warm heart.

 The Origin of Christianity in Nepal

-Catholic Capuchin missionaries were allowed to reside in Kathmandu valley in 1715 by the King Ranjit Malla.
+Catholic Capuchin missionaries were allowed to reside in Kathmandu Valley in 1715 by King Ranjit Malla.
 Impressed by the King’s welcoming nature, Capuchin composed a treatise on monotheism for the King.
 Although he did not convert, the King persuaded some of his people to be Christians in his place.
 The Capuchins managed to make a small number of voluntary local converts.
 With the passing time, Nepal also went through the phase of Hindu nation where the majority of people were Hindu.
 However, ever since 1715, there has been a rise in Christianity in Nepal.
 So, the far majority of Christian in Nepal evangelical Protestants and few are Catholic.
-As per the statistic’s, only 10,000 Catholic’s are living in Nepal.
+As per the statistics, only 10,000 Catholics are living in Nepal.

 Why is Christmas Celebrated in Nepal?

 Although the Population of Christianity is not as abundant as Hindu, people here in Nepal celebrates Christmas with great fun and enjoyment as it is a secular state.
-With the increment of Christianity and people accepting religious tolerance, Christmas also holds a special place in people’s heart these days.
+With the increment of Christianity and people accepting religious tolerance, Christmas also holds a special place in people’s hearts these days.

 Many Christians believe that Jesus Christ is the incarnation in the Old Testament of God the Father and the predicted Messiah (the Christ).
 They also firmly believe that Jesus Christ enables people to be reconciled to God.
 To celebrate the birth of holy Christ, Christmas is mainly celebrated.
 Since many people with Christianity belief also resides in Nepal, it is obvious that Christmas is also celebrated in Nepal.